MercuryTechnologies/alloglot/README.md

   file: string

   /**
-   * Use the contents of this tags file to suggest completions.
+   * A command to generate the tags file.
    */
+  initTagsCommand?: string

+  /**
+   * A command to refresh the tags file when a file is saved.
+   * `${file}` will be replaced with the relative path to the file.
+   */
+  refreshTagsCommand?: string

+  /**
+   * Indicates that this tags file should be used to suggest completions.
+   */
   completionsProvider?: boolean

   /**
-   * Use the contents of this tags file to go to definitions.
+   * Indicates that this tags file should be used to go to definitions.
    */
   definitionsProvider?: boolean

   /**
-   * Use the contents of this tags file to suggest imports.
+   * Indicates that this tags file should be used to suggest imports for symbols.
    */
   importsProvider?: ImportsProviderConfig
 }